ka-de/cringe.live/content/docs/rust/Silence Compiler Warnings.md

 bookFlatSection: false
 bookToC: false
 title: "Silence Compiler Warnings"
+summary: "The command `cargo rustc -- -Awarnings` and the environment variable setting `RUSTFLAGS` in Rust are used to silence all compiler warnings."
 ---

 <!--markdownlint-disable MD025 MD033 -->

 # Silence Compiler Warnings

+---

 ```bash
 cargo rustc -- -Awarnings